ookiineko/dur/README.md

 | `mingw-w64-brotli` | https://github.com/ookiineko/mingw-w64-brotli-PKGBUILD | removed unnecessary `/usr/[mingw target]/static` bcs it isnt standard |
 | `mingw-w64-cmake-static` | https://github.com/ookiineko/mingw-w64-cmake-static-PKGBUILD | fixed upstream typo in sqlite library path, replaced hacks for overriding `CMAKE_FIND_LIBRARY_SUFFIXES` with a better one |
 | `mingw-w64-qt6-base` | https://github.com/ookiineko/mingw-w64-qt6-base-PKGBUILD | dropped unused patches ¯\\\_(ツ)\_/¯ |

+## Get help

+i might have missed something or i might have made some assumption of my own device accidentally, if a pkg dont work or u dont know how to use u can issue a ticket on github